-Dr. Matt Waymeyer M.Div.
-The Master's Seminary, Th.M.
-The Master's Seminary, Ph.D., The Master's Seminary
+Dr. Matt Waymeyer

+MDiv, The Master's Seminary, ThM, The Master's Seminary, PhD, The Master's Seminary

-Matt serves on the pastoral staff at Grace Immanuel Bible Church and on the faculty of The Expositors Seminary in Jupiter, Florida.
-After graduating from The Master's Seminary and being ordained at Grace Community Church in 2003, he became the pastor of Community Bible Church in Vista, California, where he served for the next seven years.
-Matt began teaching as an adjunct professor at TMS in 2010, and from 2011 to 2015 he taught there full-time as Instructor of New Testament and Bible Exposition.
-He completed his Ph.D. in Systematic Theology at TMS before joining the faculty of The Expositors Seminary in summer of 2015.
-He and his wife, Julie, have been married for 21 years, and they have five children: Jessica, Caleb, Courtney, Jacob, and Zachary.
+Dr. Waymeyer serves on the pastoral staff at Grace Immanuel Bible Church and on the faculty of The Expositors Seminary.
+After graduating from The Master's Seminary and being ordained at Grace Community Church in 2003, he became the pastor of Community Bible Church in Vista, California, where he served for seven years.
+Dr. Waymeyer began teaching as an adjunct professor at TMS in 2010, and from 2011 to 2015 he taught there full-time as Instructor of New Testament and Bible Exposition.
+He completed his PhD in Systematic Theology at TMS before joining the faculty of The Expositors Seminary in summer of 2015.
+He and his wife, Julie, were married in 1995, and they have five children: Jessica, Caleb, Courtney, Jacob, and Zachary.